 - Are you Pension Credit age?
 If you are part of a couple and one of you is of Pension age, you might be better off claiming Pension Credit instead of Universal Credit.
 If you’re unsure, get in touch.

-- To find out more, please visit www.gov.uk/universal-credit and www.understandinguniversalcredit.gov.uk. or you cna find a useful leaflet here.
+- To find out more, please visit www.gov.uk/universal-credit and www.understandinguniversalcredit.gov.uk. or you cand read our Universal Credit leaflet (PDF 578kb).

 How to prepare for making a Universal Credit claim